-Not long ago many businesses scoffed at the idea of having a presence on social media, dismissing it as unnecessary or too “out there.”
-But those days are far gone, and now businesses are fighting for shoulder space in the hectic social media landscape.
-A similar transformation seems to be underway in the realm of visual media, specifically in regard to YouTube.
+Not too long ago businesses scoffed at the idea of having a presence on social media.
+But those days are far behind us, and now businesses are fighting for shoulder space in a hectic social media landscape.
+A similar transformation is underway in the realm of visual media, specifically YouTube.

-Very few businesses are currently capitalizing on YouTube, but those who are incorporating it into their marketing strategies are winning big and ahead of the curve.
-We’re not talking about creating ads for other videos, either—although this form of advertising does have its place—we’re talking about creating your own videos, your own foothold in the visual media landscape (before it, too, becomes overcrowded).
+Very few businesses are currently capitalizing on YouTube, but those who do choose to embrace it are winning big and are far ahead of the curve.
+We’re talking about more than creating video ads—although they have their place—we’re talking about creating your own videos, your own foothold in the visual media landscape (before it, too, becomes overcrowded).

-Right now the thought of creating a YouTube page for one’s businesses is relatively novel.
-Many businesses believe that their product or service wouldn’t translate well to videos.
-“How am I supposed to make appealing video content about coffee beans?” a bean roasting company may ask—a fair question, but there is always a way to find an angle that works.
+Right now, the thought of creating a YouTube page for one’s businesses is relatively novel.
+Many businesses believe that their product or service wouldn’t translate well to video.
+“How am I supposed to make appealing video content about coffee beans?” a bean roasting company may ask—a fair question, but there is always an angle to use.

 Are you interested in building a presence for your business on YouTube but not sure how best to go about doing it?
 Give us a call or shoot us an email—TAE can help.